Saturday Main Concert Haydn The Seasons

 About the Program

-Haydn’s The Seasons is a large-scale oratorio depicting Spring, Summer, Autumn, and Winter, based on a German libretto adapted from James Thomson’s 1726 poem.
-Combining chorus, soloists, and orchestra, it tells stories of nature, human labor, and rural life.
-The orchestra paints vivid scenes—flowing streams, birdsong, thunderstorms, icy winds, and harvest celebrations—while soloists bring human characters to life, from peasants at work to lovers strolling and farmers celebrating.
-Premiered in Vienna to wide acclaim, The Seasons quickly became one of Haydn’s most celebrated works.
+Haydn’s The Seasons is a large-scale oratorio depicting Spring, Summer, Autumn, and Winter.
+Combining chorus, soloists, and orchestra, it evokes the rhythms of rural life and the changing natural world.
+The orchestra paints vivid scenes—flowing streams, birdsong, thunderstorms, and harvest celebrations—while soloists bring human stories to life, from peasants at work to lovers strolling through the countryside.
+For this special program, the Festival sets aside Winter from Haydn’s oratorio to make space for a striking contemporary counterpart.

 Program Notes